dirkwhoffmann/vAmigaTS/Agnus/SpriteDMA/README.md

 Draws sprites via DMA and uses the Copper to interfere.
 The SPRxCTL and SPRxPOS are written manually at certain locations to see how DMA is affected by the manual writes.

+#### sprdma11

+Sprite DMA is on all the time.
+The Copper is utilized to change SPRxPOS and SPRxCTL at various locations.

 Dirk Hoffmann, 2019